Adhesion railway: Directional stability and hunting instability

 It may be thought that the wheels are kept on the tracks by the flanges.
 However, close examination of a typical railway wheel reveals that the tread is burnished but the flange is not—the flanges rarely make contact with the rail and, when they do, most of the contact is sliding.
 The rubbing of a flange on the track dissipates large amounts of energy, mainly as heat but also including noise and, if sustained, would lead to excessive wheel wear.

 Centering is actually accomplished through shaping of the wheel.
 The tread of the wheel is slightly tapered.
 When the train is in the centre of the track, the region of the wheels in contact with the rail traces out a circle which has the same diameter for both wheels.
 The velocities of the two wheels are equal, so the train moves in a straight line.

-If, however, the wheelset is displaced to one side, the diameters of the regions of contact, and hence the tangential velocities of the wheels at the running surfaces are different and the wheelset tends to steer back towards the centre.
+If, however, the wheelset is displaced to one side, the diameters of the regions of contact, and hence the tangential velocities of the wheels at the running surfaces, are different and the wheelset tends to steer back towards the centre.
 Also, when the train encounters an unbanked turn, the wheelset displaces laterally slightly, so that the outer wheel tread speeds up linearly, and the inner wheel tread slows down, causing the train to turn the corner.
 Some railway systems employ a flat wheel and track profile, relying on cant alone to reduce or eliminate flange contact.

 Understanding how the train stays on the track, it becomes evident why Victorian locomotive engineers were averse to coupling wheelsets.
 This simple coning action is possible only with wheelsets where each can have some free motion about its vertical axis.
 If wheelsets are rigidly coupled together, this motion is restricted, so that coupling the wheels would be expected to introduce sliding, resulting in increased rolling losses.
-This problem was alleviated to a great extent by ensuring the diameter of all coupled wheels was very closely matched.
+This problem was alleviated to a great extent by ensuring that the diameters of all coupled wheels were very closely matched.

 With perfect rolling contact between the wheel and rail, this coning behaviour manifests itself as a swaying of the train from side to side.
 In practice, the swaying is damped out below a critical speed, but is amplified by the forward motion of the train above the critical speed.
 This lateral swaying is known as hunting oscillation.
-The phenomenon of hunting was known by the end of the 19th century, although the cause was not fully understood until the 1920s and measures to eliminate it were not taken until the late 1960s.
-The limitation on maximum speed was imposed not by raw power but by encountering an instability in the motion.
+Hunting oscillation was known by the end of the 19th century, although the cause was not fully understood until the 1920s, and measures to eliminate it were not taken until the late 1960s.
+The maximum speed was limited not by raw power but by a possible instability in the motion.